-In the period 2015-2018, the Company entered into numerous facility agreements with its two major shareholders, MTL (Luxembourg) Sarl ("MTLL") and Runruno Holdings Limited ("RHL") (together the "Mezzanine Lenders").
+In the period 2015-2018, the Company entered into numerous facility agreements with its Mezzanine Lenders.
 The purpose of these advances was for general corporate and working capital requirements of the Company and to enable completion of the Runruno project.